Ashishkumar-hub/Sea-Sponge-Image-Classfication-and-Object-Detection/README.md

 #### Model Training

+    For Image Classiification:
     The platfom I initially used for creating the model was Google Colab as it provides free GPU usage.
     For training the model Resnet50 using imagenet weights was used.

     I have compared it with VGG19 the results of VGG19 were not satisftory so went ahead with saving the Resnet50 model.

+    For Object Detection:
+    I have tried with Tensorflow Object Detection API and YoloV5 the results were much better in case of YOLOv5.
+    - the porcess for gatherig the dataset was same as for image classiification then labelling was done using labelimg tool later i exported the dataset to roboflow if you don't want to download the labelimg tool you can use roboflow for labelling the images and gerate the API key then use that in colab for mmodel training.

 #### For Running the Project:

+    For Image Classification:

     Below I have mentioned the Deployed link of the sample application that can be used for prediction purposes right away.